DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The challenge reinforced the use of semantic HTML and basic CSS properties, providing a practical application of foundational knowledge.

 ---

+#### THIRD CHALLENGE - creating and styling a table

+### Course Step Number: 586

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This challenge required the student to create and style an HTML table.
+The student successfully used HTML to build the table structure and CSS to add a border, padding, and a background color.
+This exercise also provided a practical lesson in debugging complex CSS issues.

+##### Insights from Chat Discussion summary

+- The learner correctly identified that a standard table would not be responsive on smaller screens and worked through a solution to make it responsive.
+- The troubleshooting process led to a deeper understanding of CSS properties like `overflow-x` and the `margin: auto` shorthand, as well as how to avoid common pitfalls with negative margins.

+---